Blitzen (computer)

-The Blitzen was a miniaturized SIMD (single instruction, multiple data) computer system designed for NASA in the late 1980s by a team of researchers at Duke University, North Carolina State University and the Microelectronics Center of North Carolina.
-The Blitzen was composed of a control unit and a set of simple processors connected in a grid topology.
+Blitzen was a miniaturized SIMD (single instruction, multiple data) computer system designed for NASA in the late 1980s by a team of researchers at Duke University, North Carolina State University and the Microelectronics Center of North Carolina.
+Blitzen was composed of a control unit and an array of single-bit processors connected in a grid topology.
 The machine influenced, to some extent, the design of the MasPar MP-1 computer.

-Applications of the Blitzen machine include high-speed image processing, where each processor operates on a pixel of the input image and communicates with its grid neighbours to apply image processing filters on the image.
+Potential applications of the Blitzen machine include high-speed image processing, where each processor operates on a pixel of the input image and communicates with its grid neighbors to apply image processing filters on the image.